Trump’s White House Intruder ‘Friend’ Arrested, Twitter Picks On Obama

 — Texas Lone Star (@SouthLoneStar) March 11, 2017

-Hilary Clinton and former President Bill Clinton too were not spared.
+Hilary Clinton and her husband, former President Bill Clinton, too were not spared.

 Secret Service stopped an intruder at the White House today.
 Female suspect reportedly kept shouting "I should be here, Bill promised!"